fearlessfrog/MSFS_Universal_Announcer/generated.md

 - **[VitalPBX Blog](https://vitalpbx.com/blog/how-to-create-microsoft-azure-tts-api-key/)** - Detailed walkthrough with screenshots and specific steps

 **Important**: You'll need **both** your API Key and your Azure Region/Location for the app to work properly.
 Make sure to note both values when setting up your Azure Speech service.

+### Getting Started with Edge TTS
+Use Microsoft's online TTS via the Edge provider (no API key required).
+Supports voice selection and adjusting rate/volume/pitch.
+For capabilities and examples, see the `edge-tts` project: [https://github.com/rany2/edge-tts](https://github.com/rany2/edge-tts).

 ### Getting Started with ElevenLabs TTS
 You can sign up for a free key and try out these voices.
 A paid plan allows you to clone your voice and do all sorts of weird and wonderful things.
 There are free voices to use as well but limited compared to Azure.